zsborsos/lab-sql-9/readme.md

 - Create a Python connection with SQL database and retrieve the results of the last two queries (also mentioned below) as dataframes:
   - Check the number of rentals for each customer for May
   - Check the number of rentals for each customer for June

+: Hint - You can store the results from the two queries in two separate dataframes

 - Write a function that checks if customer borrowed more or less books in the month of June as compared to May.

+: Hint - For this part you can create a join between the two dataframes created before, using the merge function available for pandas dataframes.
+Here is a link to the documentation for the merge function (https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.merge.html)